coding-poetry/reddit_bots/README.md

 - **Topic Monitor**
   - Sends a PM when a submission is used in a title.
 - **This_That**
-  - Replies with a random phrase to and comment consiting only of the word "this"
+  - Replies with a random phrase to any comment consisting of only the word "this"
   - Will result in bans if used on /r/all.